 Located on the Av.
 Kukulcan km 16.5 – Opening hours: 9 am – 18 pm – Cost 65mxn (4 usd)

 I left very satisfied about my half a day cultural experience.
 But there is one more thing I want to suggest.

-MECO In Cancun we have another mayan settlement called MECO situated right in the city, passed Puerto Juarez on the way to Isla Blanca.
-So you could actually organise the 2 visits in the same day.
+In Cancun we have another Mayan settlement called MECO situated right in the city passed Puerto Juarez on the way to Isla Blanca.
+So you could actually organize the 2 visits on the same day.

-Well, my fellow travellers, I believe I told you all the essential.
+Well, my fellow travelers, I believe I told you all the essentials.
 Thanks for reading all the way to the end.
-And if you enjoyed the article I would really really appreciate it if you could share it on your favourite social media and click on the small heart above the title.
+And if you enjoyed the article I would really really appreciate it if you could share it on your favorite social media and click on the small heart above the title.
 Till next time. 🙂

 If you prefer to join an organized tour you can choose among many options.
 There are in fact many tours that combine different destinations, for half days one full day.